Azure/azure-sdk-for-java/sdk/jdbc/azure-identity-providers-core/README.md

 token as a password to connect with MySQL.

 ## Examples
+For documentation on how to use this package, please refer to [Quickstart:Use Java and JDBC with Azure Database for MySQL](https://aka.ms/quickstart-jdbc-mysql) and .

 ## Troubleshooting
 If you encounter any bugs, please file issues via [Issues](https://github.com/Azure/azure-sdk-for-java/issues).

 ## Next steps
+Other useful packages are:
+* [azure-identity-providers-jdbc-mysql][azure-identity-providers-jdbc-mysql]:  Azure identity JDBC MySQL plugin library for Java.
+* [azure-identity-providers-jdbc-postgresql][azure-identity-providers-jdbc-postgresql]:  Azure identity JDBC PostgreSQL plugin library for Java.

 ## Contributing